antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 As a library author, you should consider switching to .NET Standard because it will replace Portable Class Libraries for targeting multiple .NET platforms.

-In case of .NET Standard 1.x the set of available APIs will is very similar to PCLs.
+In case of .NET Standard 1.x the set of available APIs is very similar to PCLs.
 But .NET Standard 2.x will have a significantly bigger API set and will also allow you to depend on libraries targeting .NET Framework.

 The key differences between PCLs and .NET Standard are: